Thursday, November 27, 2014

 I'm not sure we should argue that the Tibetan item was the same, or even had the same function, as the Latin and Greek (I think not), just that if we are looking for a piece of metalware that has a navel, no need to look further.
 We can at least begin to imagine what the Tibetan item could have looked like and why.
 This solution has the virtue of requiring not even the least emendation in the reading.*

 (*Not overly relevant here, but the Tibetan object that most corresponds to the phiale in both form and function would be the ting offering bowls you find on Tibetan Buddhist altars everywhere.
 [The phiale is shallower in its shape, and that is one important difference.]
 It's been suggested the ting word is a borrowing from Chinese, but some disagree and I'm not ready to reproduce these arguments here and now.
 I slipped in a photo of the Tibetan bowls further down below.
-These are totally not the more famous singing ones, in case you were wondering, although another meaning of ting is the sound that comes from striking metal, or as we would say in English, Ding!)
+These are totally not the more famous singing ones, in case you were wondering, although another meaning of ting is the sound that comes from striking metal, or as we would say in English, Ding!
+For the surprising news that the phiale makes an appearance in Scythian myth as a regalia object that came down from the sky, see the added note dated April 23, 2024, below.)

 Now just a word on number 6 and we’re done for the day.
 No. 6 is the one regalia term that seems most opaque.
 As it is, hardly anything makes sense.
 The first two syllables don’t make sense, and neither do the final three.
 We’re left with little choice but to emend it, the question being only how best to do it.